AriFordsham/GHCWiki/proposal/helpful-import-error.md

 Because the compiler will not continue when finding an error like this, it won't be harmful to spend a little extra time looking for possible misspellings.

+### Current workings

+For reference, in this example GHC does the following: (source: thomie)

+Given the two files from the description, here's what happens when you run `ghc Aaa.hs`:

+- GHC asks the OS to open `./Aaa.hs`, and reads its contents
+- GHC figures out it needs module `BBb`
+- GHC "guesses" that `BBb` is either in `./BBb.hs` or in `./BBb.lhs`
+- GHC asks the OS to open those two files in order
+- Since neither file exists, an error message is shown \[...\]

+Let n be the number of files that are recursively referenced and m the number of source directories specified, GHC looks for $2\*m\*n$ files.
+The 2 comes from the `.hs`/`.lhs` options.

 ## Proposed solution